-Hassan wins 1,500 meters to complete unique double
+Dutchwoman Hassan completes unique double

 Hassan, who moved to the Netherlands after leaving Ethiopia as a refugee when she was 15, took over the lead at the end of the first lap and never looked back as she broke the championship record with a time of three minutes 51.95 seconds.

-Titleholder Faith Kipyegon of Kenya finished second and Ethiopia’s Guday Tsegay took the bronze.
+Titleholder Faith Kipyegon of Kenya finished more than two seconds behind in second, despite setting a Kenyan record of 3:54.22, and Ethiopia’s Guday Tsegay took the bronze.

+After taking the lead, the 26-year-old Hassan led the field around two laps, then charged away over the last 400 meters leaving the others in her wake.

+Britain’s Lara Muir was second at the bell but was overhauled by Kipyegon and Tsegay around the final bend.

 Additional reporting by Gene Cherry; Writing by Brian Homewood, Editing by Ed Osmond